Lead schools are responsible for employing RTLB within the staffing entitlement.

 - the number of Māori students in the cluster

 - the number of Pasifika students in the cluster

 - the distances between cluster kura/schools.

 The provision of ‘leadership payments’ was negotiated as part of the Collective Agreements leading up to the RTLB transformation in 2012.
-The RTLB Funding Agreement specifies the number of RTLB leadership payments that the lead kura/school board is able to allocate to the cluster manager or any RTLB with designated responsibility for providing leadership.
+The RTLB Funding Agreement specifies the number of RTLB leadership payments available to the lead kura/school board to allocate to the cluster manager and/or any RTLB with designated responsibility for providing leadership.

 RTLB staffing cannot be banked as part of the lead school’s banked staffing process.